 - Ground Spices: Cinnamon and nutmeg add a warm taste to the buns.

-- Vanilla Extract: This flavors the icing.
+- Vanilla Extract: This flavors the glaze.

 See recipe card for quantities.